harvardinformatics/informatics-website/docs/research/index.md

 # Research & Publications

 Research in the Bioinformatics Group is primarily driven by collaborative projects with faculty on campus, and by grant-funded internal projects.
-We also conduct some best practices and methdological research to fill gaps in current knowledge and solve challenging bioinformatics problems.
+We also conduct best practices and methdological research to fill gaps in current knowledge and solve challenging bioinformatics problems.

 :fontawesome-solid-graduation-cap: = Group alumni